 TEACHERS-so that they may study during their summer vacations and earn credits leading to either a Bachelor's or a Master's degree.
-Courses are available that lead to the Ph.D. in Chemistry, Polymer Science and Industrial Psychology, and programs are offered for teachers who wish to obtain emergency certificates or renew their teaching certificates.
+Courses are available that lead to the Ph.D. in Chemistry, Education, Polymer Science, Industrial Psychology, and the Ed.D. in School Administration, and programs are offered for teachers who wish to obtain emergency certificates or renew their teaching certificates.